Where to Catch the Best Wildflower Blooms in the US

 Joshua Tree National Park, CA

 In Joshua Tree National Park, where the Mojave and Colorado deserts meet toe to toe, wildflowers bloom as early as February (in lower elevations) and continue on through June (in higher elevations) each year.
 Headed sometime soon?
-Peak blossoms are currently located along the Cottonwood Canyon Bajada Trail; stop by to see towering Arizona lupines, multiple poppy varieties, and chuparosa.
+Peak blossoms are located along the Cottonwood Canyon Bajada Trail; stop by to see towering Arizona lupines, multiple poppy varieties, and chuparosa.

 Glacier National Park, MT